 The List is Life - Slate.com - Do you hate "To-Do" lists?
 Do you feel like they never help you do anything except make another list?
 This guy felt the same way.
 He has focuses on keeping different lists for different priority levels and breaking clusters into tiny actions, which have worked well for students in the past.

-Uncover Your Procrastination Hotspots - PsychologyToday.com - Take a free 20 question test on procrastination, know where you stand, then learn how to eliminate your procrastination hot spots.
+A Procrastination Test to Uncover Procrastination Patterns - PsychologyToday.com - Take a free 20 question test on procrastination, know where you stand, then learn how to eliminate your procrastination hot spots.

 Videos and Podcasts